datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 # Use the dataframe property of the resulting query to create a dataframe variable named `houseStark`

-# Use print() to print the dataframe to the screen.
+# Use pp.pprint() to print the dataframe to the screen.

 ```